 There are some very well-known accounting software companies out there – both Sage and QuickBooks are very well-known in the market, and offer small business solutions.
 But you may be happier with a smaller, niche provider, where you may be a key client and where you have a dedicated relationship with the company.
 However, you don’t want to go with software from a company that might not be around for ever, so consider carefully which is the best option for you.

 What kind of customer support is offered by the packages you are looking at?
 Setting up and getting used to new software can take a while, and you’ll need someone to refer to.
 On-going support is just as important, particularly if you choose a package where you can add functionality as your business grows.

 If you’re ready to look at bookkeeping software, we hope this article has helped you see how to make a start, ensuring that you don’t rush into buying software, but rather take the time to work out what you need, and find the best small business bookkeeping system that matches those needs.

-If you’re short on time and would like to consider using remote bookkeeping services or would like to know more about our other business finance support services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you’re short on time and would like to consider using our virtual bookkeeping service or would like to know more about our other bookkeeping and business services feel free to call us on 0800 994 9016 or use our contact form in the menu above.